[QODBC-Desktop] How to use QODBC with Crystal Reports

 What to expect when using the QODBC Driver with Crystal Reports

-Your QuickBooks Company File (.qbw) is a flat file database.
+Your QuickBooks Company File (.qbw) is a flat-file database.
 Having an ODBC driver will not change it to a relational database.
-For this reason, relating more than several tables will begin to severely degrade performance as there are no native indexes.
+For this reason, relating more than several tables will severely degrade performance as there are no native indexes.

-QODBC acts as a 'wrapper' around the Quicken qbXML SDK so customers can finally get at their data using standard database tools like Crystal Reports without having to learn the SDK.
-For Crystal Reports this is the only method of retrieving QuickBooks data.
+QODBC acts as a 'wrapper' around the Quicken qbXML SDK so customers can finally access their data using standard database tools like Crystal Reports without learning the SDK.
+For Crystal Reports, this is the only method of retrieving QuickBooks data.

 Instructions When Designing Your Reports

-1. Use filters in particular date ranges whenever possible.
+1. Use filters in a particular date range whenever possible.

 3. Use only the fields you need when using sp_reports

-4. Use VB Demo to find out which fields you need.
+4. Use QODBC Support Wizard to find out which fields you need.

-5. Use sp_report (see: QODBC sp_report) to use the QuickBooks report engine that already “relates” the tables.
-You can relate an sp_report and a table to get a variety of results.
+5. Use sp_report (see: QODBC sp_report) to use the QuickBooks report engine that already "relates" the tables.
+You can relate a sp_report and a table to get various results.

-6. Expecting QODBC to operate similarly to other relational based ODBC drivers will cause some frustration because Quicken exposes its data only via XML.
+6. Expecting QODBC to operate similarly to other relational-based ODBC drivers will cause frustration because Quicken exposes its data only via XML.
 You will have to think around the box, but your efforts will be rewarded.

-8. Creating an outer join for an sp_report or to a table is not supported within a manual SQL statement.
-However it is supported within Crystal Reports by visually linking the Command option and the table.
+8. Creating an outer join for a sp_report or to a table is not supported within a manual SQL statement.
+However, it is supported within Crystal Reports by visually linking the Command option and the table.

 Note: Using QODBC within Crystal Reports is more art than science.
-We have produced a variety of custom reports and forms for clients that are nothing short of amazing.
-If time and learning curve are important factors, we may be able tweak one for you.
+We have produced various custom reports and forms for clients that are nothing short of amazing.
+If time and learning curve are essential factors, we may be able to tweak one for you.